 For all hobbyists, tools are an important part of the creative process.
 Whether you’re a beginner or advanced scale model builder, it’s more enjoyable when you have the right tool for the task at hand.
 When your basic modeling tools can be found in one Xuron® Modelers Tool Kit, that’s even better.

 I’ll bet that when you think of Xuron® tools, a few well-known and well-used tools come to mind.
-Today let’s expand your view of what’s available and hone in on a couple possibly lesser known tools to help you bend and form wire, photo-etch, and a variety of materials.
+Today let’s expand your view of what’s available and hone in on a couple possibly lesser known tools to bend wire, form wire, as well as photo-etch, and a variety of materials.
 These pliers, and all Xuron® tools are available through local hobby shops.

 Recently we’ve had a few questions from customers asking how to replace springs on their tools and how to keep them (tools) cleaned and well maintained.
 I thought I’d share……